Imagine your life as a tree.

 I mentioned earlier that the act of pruning my tree had had a significant impact on my life.

 Within a month a good friend, one of life’s “radiators”, invited me to a Toastmaster’s Humorous Speech Contest.
-It was there that I met my lovely partner.
 Inspired by the speakers I saw I joined Maidenhead Speakers Club and eighteen months later received the ribbon for Best Speaker of the evening in June 2015.
+I went on to receive many more.

 I also joined a ladies acapella harmony group, The Reading Barberettes, with whom I competed in Spain in April 2015 and sang in the front row.
 My life is fun and I am no longer hiding away.